Beccio00/office_queue_management/Retrospective-Template.md

   - better team communication (info must be more precise and complete)

 - One thing you are proud of as a Team!!
+  - We never yelled at each other even when we had some problems with the projects.